Amokrane/ImageLoader/README.md

 # ImageLoader

 ImageLoader is a library that simplifies the problem of loading remote images within an Android application.
+This code base is strictly for learning purposes.
+Great libraries exist to solve this problem, like Glide (https://github.com/bumptech/glide), Picasso (https://github.com/square/picasso) or Fresco (https://github.com/facebook/fresco).

 ## Features
 * Asynchronous loading of images